ULHPC/tutorials/tools/conda/README.md

 ## A brief introduction to Conda

-A few concepts are necessary to start working with Conda.
+You must be familiar with a few concepts to start working with Conda.
 In brief, these are _package managers_ which are the programs used to create and manage environments, _channels_ which are the repositories that contain the packages from which environments are composed, and _distributions_ which are systems for shipping package managers.

 ### Package managers